neozeed/GW-BASIC-tkchia-devel/README.md

 ## Information

 Here I'm working to compile the original code with Microsoft MASM 5.1A.
-This is the version that currently seems to match more closely to the code.
+This is the version that currently seems to match the code most closely.

 Currently 33 of the 36 files have been compiled.
 Pull requests for fixing the remaining compilation programs are welcomed.